 The team of Achievement Engineering Corp.
-(AEC) has been serving California for many years.
-AEC has an office and laboratory in San Jose along with Inspection offices in San Francisco and Fresno.
-We have an excellent reputation in the industry and have performed on-call inspections and testing work in a variety of cities within many counties in California.
+(Achieveng) has been serving California for many years.
+Achieveng has an office and laboratory in San Jose along with Inspection offices in San Francisco, Sacramento, and Fresno.
+We have an excellent reputation in the industry and have performed on-call inspections and testing work in a variety of cities, counties, and regions in California.

-As a local business in Santa Clara County, AEC takes pride in being able to perform work in its own community.
-Providing on-call services to public agencies, government agencies overseas and private projects is the key to our success.
+As a local business in Santa Clara County, Achieveng takes pride in being able to perform work in its own community.
+Providing our on-call services to public agencies, government agencies overseas, and private projects is the key to our success.
 The United States Navy has been one of our loyal clients.
-You will note from the company profiles and personnel resumes that the AEC Team is tailor made for this contract.
+You will note from the company profiles and personnel resumes that the Achieveng Team is tailor-made for this contract.

 All government projects will be managed from the San Jose office, a logistical process that has worked extremely well for previous work on many similar contracts.
-In addition to the current staff, AEC has the resources and capability to mobilize additional personnel on short notice as well as managing teams of multi-disciplined consultants.
-As a successful engineering firm with several years of proven experience, we are well positioned to meet your project requirements.
+In addition to the current staff, Achieveng has the resources and capability to mobilize additional personnel on short notice as well as managing teams of multi-disciplined consultants.
+As a successful engineering firm with several years of proven experience, we are well-positioned to meet your project requirements.

 State and Federal Requirements

-The AEC staffs have over 20 years of experience in average and interaction with a variety of private, local agencies, as well as State and Federal oversight, funding and regulatory agencies.
-Our team was responsible for working with the Project Designers, Project Managers and Resident Construction Inspectors (RCI) to assure compliance and to deal with any necessary issues and requirements.
+The Achieveng staffs have an average of 25 years of experience with a variety of private, local agencies, as well as State and Federal oversight, funding, and regulatory agencies.
+Our team was responsible for working with the Project Designers, Project Managers, Resident Construction Inspectors (RCI), and Inspectors of Record (IOR) to assure compliance and to deal with any necessary issues and requirements.

-In addition, the AEC construction Administration and Inspection Training Manual is utilized by the AEC staff, making them very familiar with the many nuances and requirements of State and Federal oversight projects.
-Many of the staff worked on these projects, and again, not one has ever been denied funding for any reason.
-The AEC Team is fully capable and comfortable with dealing with any regulations, requirements and expectations of not only the City, but of State and Federal agencies.
+In addition, the Achieveng Construction Administration and Inspection Training Manual is utilized by the Achieveng staff, making them very familiar with the many nuances and requirements of State and Federal oversight projects.
+Many of the staff worked on these projects and, again, not one has ever been denied funding for any reason.
+The Achieveng Team is fully capable and comfortable with dealing with any regulations, requirements, and expectations of not only City, but also State and Federal agencies.

-The AEC Team has a very clear understanding of the client’s expectations.
-The first step to a successful job assignment is to select the appropriate AEC personnel for the job and then foster a good working relationship with government personnel that are responsible for the work.
+The Achieveng Team has a very clear understanding of the client’s expectations.
+The first step to a successful job assignment is to select the appropriate Achieveng personnel for the job and then foster a good working relationship with government personnel who is responsible for the work.

-Depending on the types of projects assigned, project manager will determine which members of the team would be appropriate for each assignment and ensure they have the skills and experience to meet the needs of the project.
-He will inform the Client representative or Project Manager of his proposed staff.
-This interaction will be made possible by the close communication that project manager can provide.
+Depending on the types of projects assigned, the project manager will determine which members of the team would be appropriate for each assignment and ensure they have the skills and experience to meet the needs of the project.
+Then, they will inform the Client representative or Project Manager of their proposed staff.
+This interaction will be made possible by the close communication that the project manager provides.

-Once the project starts, AEC personnel will work with the all stakeholders on the project to build a team environment and get the job done safely and efficiently.
-This team concept is very important in the AEC approach.
-The owner, designer, contractor, utilities, oversight agencies and the public are all part of the team.
+Once the project starts, Achieveng personnel will work with all of the stakeholders on the project to build a team environment and get the job done safely and efficiently.
+This team concept is very important in the Achieveng Approach.
+The owner, designer, contractor, utilities, oversight agencies, and the public are all part of the team.
 Developing and fostering honest and productive working relationships is imperative.
 This is done by effective communication, and being open and frank with all stakeholders, which ultimately leads to mutual respect and understanding.
-Also, as a representative of the owner, AEC has an obligation to do everything within its power to facilitate the work and get the best value for the taxpayer dollar.
+Also, as a representative of the owner, Achieveng has an obligation to do everything within its power to facilitate the work and get the best value for the taxpayer dollar.

-AEC personnel also set-up project records (document control) tailored specifically to the needs of the project.
+Achieveng personnel also set up project records (document control) tailored specifically to the needs of the project.
 As stated, we have a comprehensive Construction Administration and Inspection Training Manual and assessment program that provides uniformity for our personnel in the inspection and administration of a variety of projects.
-AEC understands that well-kept records are essential for proper contract administration and invaluable in the event of a claim.
-AEC is well-prepared and able to avoid claims and unnecessary changes, and negotiate effectively on the County’s behalf when required.
+Achieveng understands that well-kept records are essential for proper contract administration and invaluable in the event of a claim.
+Achieveng is well-prepared and able to avoid claims and unnecessary changes and negotiate effectively on the County’s behalf when required.

-AEC understands that timely inspection is also critical to keeping the project moving forward.
-The AEC staff is committed to being available as required for this inspection and to provide clear and concise instructions on any corrective actions necessary.
-The AEC inspectors are committed to quality, public safety, and will ensure that all work meets applicable codes and specifications.
-AEC recognizes that no program is successful unless you begin with high quality, professional individuals that take pride in their work.
-The caliber of the people working with AEC, and those that are available to work with AEC, are some of the most competent and respected in the industry.
+Achieveng understands that timely inspection is also critical to keeping the project moving forward.
+The Achieveng staff is committed to being available as required for this inspection and providing clear and concise instructions on any corrective actions necessary.
+The Achieveng inspectors are committed to quality, public safety, and will ensure that all work meets applicable codes and specifications.
+Achieveng recognizes that no program is successful unless you begin with high-quality, professional individuals that take pride in their work.
+The caliber of the people working with Achieveng, and those that are available to work with Achieveng, are some of the most competent and respected in the industry.

-AEC will be flexible, efficient, and responsive to all of your requests.
+Achieveng will be flexible, efficient, and responsive to all of your requests.
 Because we are a local firm, every client is extremely important to us.
-AEC will make every reasonable effort to satisfy and exceed your needs and expectations.
+Achieveng will make every reasonable effort to satisfy and exceed your needs and expectations.

-The AEC philosophy is very simple: teamwork.
-AEC prides itself on working with people to get the job done.
+The Achieveng philosophy is very simple: teamwork.
+Achieveng prides itself on working with people to get the job done.
 This team concept is very important in how we approach everything.
 We believe that as a representative of the owner, we have an obligation to do everything in our power to help facilitate the work, not simply police it.
-It goes without saying that our primary responsibility is to effectively administer the project in accordance with the contract documents and assure that the contractor builds the project per the intent of the plans and specifications, and that it is done in a timely and safe manner.
-Also, maintaining thorough, accurate and up to date records is paramount, and over the years has saved our clients hundreds of thousands of dollars by successfully defending against claims and change order requests.
+It goes without saying that our primary responsibility is to effectively administer the project in accordance with the contract documents and assure that the contractor builds the project per the intent of the plans and specifications and that it is done in a timely and safe manner.
+Also, maintaining thorough, accurate, and up-to-date records is paramount, and over the years has saved our clients hundreds of thousands of dollars by successfully defending against claims and change order requests.